-- Are shown for Class A shares only and will vary for the other Classes of shares because these Classes have different expense ratios; - Are an estimate, which is based on the highest historical individual federal marginal income tax rates, and do not reflect the impact of state and local taxes; actual after-tax returns depend on an individual investor's tax situation and are likely to differ from those shown; and - Are not relevant to investors who hold fund shares through tax-deferred arrangements such as 401(k) plans or individual retirement accounts. - After-tax returns are based on information available to the Fund as of the date of this Prospectus. - Inception date for Class Z shares is 01/31/2014.
-The performance of the Fund's Class Z shares for periods prior to this share class's inception is the performance of the Fund's Class A shares, adjusted to reflect the expenses of the Class Z shares. - # The information for the Bloomberg Commodity Index and Bloomberg 10+ Year U.S. TIPS Index is presented to show how the Fund's performance compares with the returns of an index of securities similar to those in which the Fund invests.
+Are an estimate, which is based on the highest historical individual federal marginal income tax rates, and do not reflect the impact of state and local taxes; actual after-tax returns depend on an individual investor's tax situation and are likely to differ from those shown; and

+- Are not relevant to investors who hold fund shares through tax-deferred arrangements such as 401(k) plans or individual retirement accounts.

+^{} After-tax returns are based on information available to the Fund as of the date of this Prospectus.

+[#] The information for the Bloomberg Commodity Index and Bloomberg 10+ Year U.S. TIPS Index is presented to show how the Fund's performance compares with the returns of an index of securities similar to those in which the Fund invests.